Polymer/old-docs-site/0.8/docs/migration.md

 In addition, 0.5 has separate objects for defining computed properties and property observers (the `computed` and `observe` objects).

-Polymer 0.8 combines all of these configurations into a single object, the `properties` object:
+{{site.project_title}} 0.8 replaces all of these mechanisms with a single property configuration object, the `properties` object:

     Polymer({
       is: "publish-me",